-Our Murloc Shaman deck list guide features the best Saviors of Uldum deck list for Season 66 of Hearthstone (September 2019).
+Our Murloc Shaman deck list guide features the best Forged in the Barrens deck list for Season 85 of Hearthstone (April 2021).
 Our Murloc Shaman guide also contains Mulligan advice, card combos and strategy tips.

 In the latest version of our guide to playing Murloc Shaman, we’ve gathered together the best deck list that’s seeing play in Hearthstone right now.
 Further down, you’ll also find some general tips and tricks on how to play the deck, as well as a breakdown on all the important card combos you can find in Murloc Shaman.